jdumouchelle/RLforBookingControl/README.md

 # Reinforcement Learning for Freight Booking Control Problems

 Implementation of "Reinforcement Learning for Freight Booking Control Problems" ([https://link.springer.com/article/10.1057/s41272-023-00459-1](https://link.springer.com/article/10.1057/s41272-023-00459-1)).

-Note that the code and data will be added within a few weeks.
+The main codebase has been added to `rm/`.
+Documentation, notebooks, and data/models will be uploaded shortly.

 ## Reference